sujith-eag/vu-library/docs/mca/rm/u1_3_rpr.md

+# Research Problem

 **Defining the Research Problem:** What is research problem, Selecting the problem, Necessity of defining the problem, Technique involved in defining a problem, An illustration.

+___

+>[!caution] Question
-## Research Problem
+>Define Research problem.
+How to Formulate a Research Problem

-Definition, Characteristics, Components, Steps to formulate, Statement, Example

-A research problem is a question that a researcher wants to answer or a problem that a researcher wants to solve.
+A Research Problem is a question that a researcher wants to answer or a problem that a researcher wants to solve.

 Formulating a Research Problem:
 1. Selecting the problem